 Do you want to communicate with your coworkers and inform them current project position?
 ClickUp’s statuses are helpful features to update team members about the progress of a project.
-ClickUp groups lists by status by default.
+ClickUp groups list by status by default.
 Tasks are moved to the appropriate group as you change the column.

-To-do, in progress, and complete are some of the most typical statuses, and you can be creative and modify them to whatever suits your workflow.
+To-do, in-progress, and complete are some of the most typical statuses, and you can be creative and modify them to whatever suits your workflow.